 “People who irrigate when they have a cold usually do better,” says Davtyan.

-When your nasal passages become inflamed, that’s a sinus infection.
+When your nasal passages become infected, that’s a sinus infection.
 And they’re harder to get rid of.
 Viruses, bacteria, or even allergies can lead to sinus infections.

 Colds don’t usually cause sinus infections, says Davtyan, but they do offer a breeding ground for them.